 Tax and National Insurance

 Many people may find it daunting to understand how fostering affects their tax and National Insurance contributions.
 We have a range of resources to help foster carers better understand what it means for them and their finances.
-These include FAQs and a tax video presented by our colleagues at Williams Giles Accountants explaining issues such as Qualifying Care Relief, calculating your taxable profit, registering with HMRC and more.
+These include FAQs and a tax video presented by our colleagues at Williams Giles Xeinadin explaining issues such as Qualifying Care Relief, calculating your taxable profit, registering with HMRC and more.

-You can also register for upcoming tax webinars that include the opportunity to listen to a presentation by Foster Carer tax experts from Williams Giles Accountants.
+You can also register for upcoming tax webinars that include the opportunity to listen to a presentation by Foster Carer tax experts from Williams Giles Xeinadin.
 The webinars include the opportunity to ask questions.

 All foster carers are treated as self-employed for tax purposes.
 There is a specific tax scheme foster carers can use called Qualifying Care Relief.
 The scheme calculates a tax threshold unique to the fostering household and when compared with their total fostering payments, determines if a foster carer has to pay any tax from their fostering or not.
 For many foster carers their total fostering payments are below their tax threshold and they do not have to pay any tax.